 Mumbai First and Apnalaya, both not-for-profits, have joined hands to initiate Mission 24 – a collaborative effort to improve the quality of lives of people in the M-East Ward of Mumbai over a period of 24 months.

-It is a not for profit think tank which aims at Making Mumbai a better place to live, work and do business in.
-Mumbai First, also known as Bombay First is a unique model of public private participation and was set up by India’s industry leaders almost 20 years ago.
+A non-profit think tank aiming to make Mumbai a better place to live, work and do business.
+Mumbai First, also known as Bombay First is a unique model of public-private partnership and was set up by India’s industry leaders almost 20 years ago.
 The Tata’s, Mahindra’s, Godrej, ICICI, Asian Paints and HDFC are some of the original patrons of this initiative.

-Apnalaya, is a non-profit organization, founded in 1973 which works for the most marginalized people living in highly under-served slums of Mumbai.
-It strives for enabling under-served communities so that they could participate in their development and works with an approach of integrated community development.
+A non-profit development organization founded in 1973, which works for the most marginalized people living in highly under-served slums of Mumbai.
+With an integrated community development approach, it strives to enable under-served communities so that they could participate in their own development.